bronifty/deno-dependency-injection/README.md

 #### Architecture Notes

 - the DI is based on classes, but it could work with functions just as well.
-In fact, the appFunction file in the archive folder is a drop-in replacement for the app.js file in src folder.